Wunkolo/libsai/README.md

 # Cracking PaintTool Sai documents

-This document represents about a year and a half of hobby-research on reverse engineering the digitizing raster/vector art program PaintTool Sai.
-This write-up in particular is focused on the technical specifications of the user-created `.sai` file format used to archive a user's artwork and the layers of abstraction involved in extracting this data outside of the context of the original software.
-This document is more so directed at anyone out there that wants to implement their own library to read or interface with `.sai` files or just to get a comprehensive understanding of the decisions that SystemMax has chosen to make for their file format.
-If you find anything in this document to be misleading, incomplete, or flat-out incorrect feel free to shoot me an email at `Wunkolo at gmail.com`.
-Previous work includes my now-abandoned run-time exploitation framework [SaiPal](https://github.com/Wunkolo/SaiPal/releases).
-This document assumes you have some knowledge of the C/C++ syntax as data structures and algorithms will be presented in the form of C structures and subroutines.
+This document represents about a year and a half of off-andon hobby-research on reverse engineering the digitizing raster/vector art program PaintTool Sai.
+This write-up in particular is focused on the technical specifications of the user-created `.sai` file format used to archive a user's artwork and the layers of abstraction implemented by SYSTEMAX for extracting this data outside of the context of the original software.
+This document is more directed at anyone that wants to implement their own library to read or interface with `.sai` files or just to get a comprehensive understanding of the decisions that SYSTEMAX has chosen to make for their file format.
+If you find anything in this document to be misleading, incomplete, or flat-out incorrect feel free to shoot me an email at `Wunkolo (at) gmail.com`.
+Previous work includes my now-abandoned run-time exploitation framework [SaiPal](https://github.com/Wunkolo/SaiPal/releases) and the more recent Windows explorer thumbnail extension [SaiThumbs](https://github.com/Wunkolo/SaiThumbs).
+This document assumes you have some knowledge of the C and C++ syntax as the data structures and algorithms here will be presented in the form of C and C++ structures and subroutines.

 > PaintTool SAI Ver.1
 >